-  A definitive first drive report will have to wait until we can get our hands on an example with a properly finished interior, production-spec noise, vibration and harshness (NVH) measures and a correctly calibrated gearbox.
+A definitive Hyundai first drive report will have to wait until we can get our hands on an example with a properly finished interior, production-spec noise, vibration and harshness (NVH) measures and a correctly calibrated gearbox.
 But for now, this left-hooker should give us a reasonably accurate idea of what we can expect from the new i20 when it officially goes on sale later this year.

-Stylistically, the latest i20 represents a fairly dramatic departure from its predecessor.
+Stylistically, the latest i20 represents a fairly dramatic departure 2021 from its 2015-2020 Hyundai i20 predecessor.
 Whereas the previous one was a handsome but relatively plain-looking thing to behold, this latest version is much more radical.
 Hyundai’s rather curiously titled ‘Sensuous Sportiness’ design language is to blame here, introducing sharper surface treatments, a lower roofline and a wider body to endow this new i20 with a rather more aggressive stance than it had before.

 It’s longer now too, both nose-to-tail and between the wheels, which should bode well for passenger and luggage space.
-Either way, the foundation for the forthcoming i20 N hot hatch certainly looks to be a pretty strong one.
+Either way, the foundation for the forthcoming Hyundai i20 N hot hatch certainly looks to be a pretty strong one.

 Until that performance model arrives, the i20 engine line-up is pretty run of the mill.
 The UK offering hasn’t been finalised yet, but everything revolves around two different engines and four gearbox choices.
 An 83bhp 1.2-litre four-cylinder petrol kicks proceedings off at the entry-point to the range and is paired with a five-speed manual 'box.
 Then there’s the 99bhp 1.0-litre turbocharged three-pot, which is available with either a seven-speed dual-clutch automatic or a six-speed manual.